 Adopt Microsoft Teams – why now?

-Perhaps the most compelling reason to look at Microsoft Teams right now is that Microsoft has given free M365 E3 licences to NHS Trusts so that NHS staff can share information with each other and with patients.
+In June 2020, an agreement between Microsoft, NHS Digital and NHSX to provide access, and a pathway to adoption, of the Microsoft 365 product suite.
+Including a free licence for Microsoft Teams.
 Even as limits on in-person meetings and home working start to be relaxed, the capabilities of Teams are worth considering.
 Beyond making it possible for the NHS to function in a world of social distancing and remote work, the capabilities of Teams can make your Trust a more efficient and enjoyable place to work, that delivers outstanding patient care and outcomes.

 Remote work with Microsoft Teams is safe and effective